imalbertpuig/nvim/README.md

 # Neovim
-Personal configuration to use Neovim as my favourite IDE!
+Personal configuration to use Neovim as your favourite IDE.

 ## Setps
 1. Download the nvim project to ~/.config